 - CD-NP Our lead compound is CD-NP, a chimeric natriuretic peptide currently in Phase II clinical studies for the treatment of heart failure.
 We believe CD-NP may be useful in several cardiovascular and renal indications.
 We are currently developing CD-NP for an initial indication of acute decompensated heart failure, or ADHF.
 In July 2009, we began enrolling patients in an open-label Phase II study of CD-NP in patients with ADHF and mild to moderate renal dysfunction.
-In May 2010, we reached our maximum tolerated dose in this population.
-We have identified two doses that appear to have an attractive safety and activity profile.
-We plan to enroll one additional cohort at each of the two doses to expand the number of patients exposed at these doses, and confirm safety prior to proceeding to our next Phase II study.
-To date, we have dosed 60 of approximately 75 patients anticipated in the study; full data is expected in late 2010.
-Following the completion of the ongoing Phase II study, and subject to its results, we plan to initiate a Phase IIb study in a large number of patients, which, if successful, would serve as the basis for dose selection for a Phase III program.
-We would require substantial additional funding to complete the Phase IIb study. - CU-NP We are also developing CU-NP, a pre-clinical rationally designed natriuretic peptide that consists of amino acid chains identical to those produced by the human body, specifically the ring structure of C-type natriuretic peptide, or CNP, and the N- and C-termini of Urodilatin, or URO.
+In June 2010, we dosed the final patient in the study.
+In total, 77 patients were randomized into six cohorts at one of four doses of CD-NP (1.25, 2.5, 3.75 and 5 ng/kg/min) or placebo.
+Two cohorts were enrolled at each of the 1.25 and 2.5 ng/kg/min dose levels, which preliminary data suggest are the doses with the most attractive clinical profile to investigate in future ADHF studies.
+Over 35% of patients were enrolled in the U.S., with the remaining patients enrolled in Israel and Germany.
+The last patient visit occured at the end of July 2010.
+Final results from the study are expected in the fourth quarter of 2010.
+Our next steps in the development of CD-NP as therapy for acute heart failure are to finalize the design of a double-blind, placebo controlled Phase IIb study and to discuss that trial design with the FDA and other regulatory authorities.
+We will require substantial additional funding to complete the Phase IIb study. - CU-NP We are also developing CU-NP, a pre-clinical rationally designed natriuretic peptide that consists of amino acid chains identical to those produced by the human body, specifically the ring structure of C-type natriuretic peptide, or CNP, and the N- and C-termini of Urodilatin, or URO.
 In 2009, in partnership with the Mayo Clinic, we progressed toward the development of formulations to enable the chronic administration of CU-NP.
 In 2010, we expect to initiate and complete multiple in vivo pharmacological studies with chronic formulations of CU-NP.